mithunkumarc/learning_java/hibernate/3 many-to-many/ReadMe.md

 #### Transactional : considering more than one transaction as one

+> by default jparepository handles transaction for individual crud operation for multiple transaction/crud use @Transactional to consider multiple crud as one operation

            below example stores book items to database along with publisher two individual save info considered as one.